Quick start

 - Do not treat the word ideal as a command.

-- Do not use this for children, pregnancy, athletic performance, or medical dosing decisions.
+- Do not use this for children, teen growth, pregnancy, athletic performance, eating-disorder concerns, or medication dosing decisions.

 What to try next